Second Emancipation Proclamation: Delivery of the text

-King went on to review the historical events around Lincoln's Emancipation Proclamation including a quote from Frederick Douglass on awaiting word of President Lincoln's announcement.
-King linked this with the America of his and Kennedy's day, "we believe the time has come for Presidential leadership to be vigorously exerted to remove, once and for all time, the festering cancer of segregation and discrimination from American society.
+King went on to review the historical events around Lincoln's Emancipation Proclamation, including a quote from Frederick Douglass on awaiting word of President Lincoln's announcement.
+King linked this with the America of his and Kennedy's day, writing, "we believe the time has come for Presidential leadership to be vigorously exerted to remove, once and for all time, the festering cancer of segregation and discrimination from American society.
 The struggle for freedom, Mr. President, of which our Civil War was but a bloody chapter, continues throughout our land today."
 Reviewing the limitations of the Judiciary branch, and invoking the memory of Lincoln, King wrote "The conscience of America looks now, again, some one hundred years after the abolition of chattel slavery, to the President of the United States."

-King proposed "in glorious commemoration of the Centennial of the Emancipation Proclamation" that the President use "the full powers of your office ... to eliminate all forms of statutory-imposed segregation and discrimination" to declare all school districts to desegregate by September 1963 with "the Department of Health, Education and Welfare to immediately prepare, in consultation with local school officials, a program of integration in compliance with the mandate of Brown v.
+King proposed "in glorious commemoration of the Centennial of the Emancipation Proclamation" that the president use "the full powers of your office ... to eliminate all forms of statutory-imposed segregation and discrimination", to declare that all school districts desegregate by September 1963, with "the Department of Health, Education and Welfare to immediately prepare, in consultation with local school officials, a program of integration in compliance with the mandate of Brown v.
 Board of Education."
-To prohibit racial segregation in federally assisted housing.
-To announce "That any and all laws within the United States requiring segregation or discrimination because of race or color are contrary to the national policy of the Government of the United States and are detrimental and inimical to the best interest of the United States at home and abroad."
+The document also proposed that Kennedy prohibit racial segregation in "Federally assisted housing" and announce "That any and all laws within the United States requiring segregation or discrimination because of race or color are contrary to the national policy of the Government of the United States and are detrimental and inimical to the best interest of the United States at home and abroad."